-You might not have all the time you’d like to start fresh at the beginning of the second semester.
-However, planning out the rest of the school year will be easier and more enjoyable if you’ve given your space a once-over before things get busy again.
+You might not have all the time you’d like to start fresh at the beginning of a new semester; however, planning for the school year will be easier and more enjoyable if you’ve given your space a once-over before things get busy again.

-Your early childhood classroom may be set-up in centers and areas, each with their own tools and supplies.
-If so, you’ll want to make sure that your classroom is set up to be a healthy and safe learning environment.
+Your early childhood classroom may be set-up in centers and areas, each with its own resources and supplies.
+If so, you’ll want to make sure that each arrangement is healthy and safe for children.

-Instead of trying to give every area of the room a matching structure & organizational layout, focus on these two tasks:
+Instead of trying to give every area of the room a matching structure & organizational layout, focus on these three tasks:

-- Sorting out any supplies or learning tools that are broken or need replacement
+- Sorting out any supplies or learning resources that are broken or need replacement

 - Cleaning & sanitizing learning materials, furniture, and surfaces